iZettle/sdk-android/README.md

 ### Step 5: Starting payment

-First of all you need to create TransactionReference object using the builder provided.
+First of all you need to create a TransactionReference object using the builder provided.

 IMPORTANT: The transaction reference object must contain at least one unique field
 ```kotlin